Jean-0dg/job-board-api/README.md

     Body:
     ```json
     {
-        "description": "Build and maintain REST APIs using Node.js, Express, and PostgreSQL.",
+        "description": "Build and maintain REST APIs using Node.js, Express, and PostgreSQL."
     }
     ```